loresoft/MongoDB.Messaging/README.md

 ## Subscribe to Message

-To subscribe a message to a queue, use the fluent api.
+To subscribe to a queue, use the fluent api.
+The subscribe handler must implement `IMessageSubscriber`.

 ```c#
 MessageQueue.Default.Configure(c => c